MFA: Push authentication

 AM begins to poll the CTS for an accepted response from the registered device.

 The user responds to the notification through the ForgeRock Authenticator app on the device, for example, approving or rejecting the notification.

 The app responds to the push notification message with the user’s choice.

 AM verifies the message is from the correct registered device and has not been tampered with, and marks the pending record as accepted if valid.

 AM detects the accepted record and redirects the user to their profile page, completing the authentication.

 The following table summarizes the tasks to perform to implement push authentication in your environment:

 If you are planning to implement passwordless push authentication, see also Limitations of passwordless push authentication.

 Test push authentication

-After configuring AM, download the ForgeRock Authenticator app and test your configuration.
+After configuring the ForgeRock Authenticator (Push) service, the push notification service, and a push authentication journey, download the ForgeRock Authenticator app and test your configuration.